bangordailynews/Docs-to-WordPress/readme.txt

 6. If you wish, activate the extender plugin that removes formatting from Google Docs and removes comments, placing them in a separate meta box
 7. To run the plugin, you will need to either activate the included Cron Extender or put code in a separate file and point a cron job to it.

+Tara Kerwin has made a helpful installation walkthrough video available at https://youtu.be/oFLjn2VOn-U

 = To run using WP CRON =
 Activate the cron extender.